British Values 🇬🇧

 In accordance with The Department for Education we aim to actively promote British values in schools to ensure young people leave school prepared for life in modern Britain.
 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.

-Our school's core values work in harmony with our British Values, and through our work on developing both aspects of children's personal values-set, we encourage pupils to consider them together.
+Our school's core values of being POSITIVE, AMBITIOUS, RESILIENT and KIND work in harmony with our British Values, and through our work on developing both aspects of children's personal values-set, we encourage pupils to consider them together.

-Our assembly themes are regularly linked to British Values and can be found on the sites home page.
+Our assembly themes are regularly linked to British Values and can be found here.

 The Key British Values are: